 The Art Conservation Project preserves cultural treasures from around the world and highlights the crucial need for their protection.

-View the conservation of Augustus Saint-Gaudens’ sculpture Diana, currently underway at the Philadelphia Museum of Art.
+View the conservation of Augustus Saint-Gaudens’ sculpture Diana, in progress at the Philadelphia Museum of Art.

 See documentary on highlights of the conservation of works by Bronzino and Pontormo.

 View the conservation of historical portraits by Gilbert Stuart at the National Gallery of Art, Washington, D.C.